Student Accommodation in Brighton

 Moulsecoomb has long been a popular student area in Brighton due to it being home to the largest University of Brighton campus, with Burgess (2024) saying that 40% of residents in areas by University of Brighton campuses (including Moulsecoomb) were students aged 20-24.

-But it’s not just Moulsecoomb’s proximity to UoB (and the University of Sussex, too) that makes it the most sought-after place for Brighton student accommodation; its wide selection of independent cafés, pubs, and supermarkets help give Moulsecoomb and its popular Lewes Road the tight-knit, community feel that makes it so in demand with students and young professionals alike.
+But it’s not just Moulsecoomb’s proximity to UoB (and the University of Sussex, too) that makes it the most sought-after place for Brighton student accommodation; its wide selection of independent cafés, pubs, and supermarkets helps give Moulsecoomb and its popular Lewes Road the tight-knit, community feel that makes it so in demand with students and young professionals alike.

 If you’re after bigger shopping opportunities and a vibrant nightlife instead, you’ll probably find that Brighton city centre is more up your street.
 Home to the iconic Brighton Lanes, Brighton’s city centre is full of independent retailers, first-rate restaurants, and the liveliest bars, meaning you’ll definitely never get bored here.